 Welcome

 Welcome to the EHS Journal.
-This international online magazine was designed for and by environmental, health and safety professionals for the purpose of sharing knowledge and facilitating discussion within our profession.
-Since our launch in January 2010, we have published articles and images from more than 100 contributors in 30 countries.
+This international online magazine was created for and by environmental, health, and safety (EHS) professionals with the goal of sharing knowledge and facilitating discussion within our field.
+Since our launch in January 2010, we have published articles and images from more than 200 contributors in 30 countries, including stunning ecosystem pictures, generating over 1 million page views.

 Featured Articles